aws-amplify/amplify-cli/amplifycli_react_tutorial.md

 # Add Analytics and Storage

 A login screen is nice but now is the time to add some features, like tracking analytics of user behavior and uploading/downloading images in the cloud.
 Start by running `amplify add analytics` in your project.
+You will have the option of enabling Analytics for users only when they are authenticated or even if they are not.
+Since you have already added in Auth to your project go ahead and select `No` and then `Yes` to overwrite when prompted, but you could also try a new project without auth configured to test out this feature.

-Then run `amplify add storage` and select the S3 provider.
+Next run `amplify add storage` and select the S3 provider.
 When complete run `amplify push` and the cloud resources will be created.

 Edit your `App.js` file in the React project again and modify your imports so that the `Analytics` and `Storage` categories are included as well as the `S3Album` component, which will be used for uploading and downloading photos.